fiekzz/casestudy1-csci4311/README.md

 A new Flutter project By :

 Luqman Alhakim bin Yazid 2019079
+- Admin Login = Sign in as Admin
-- Admin Login, Admin Dashboard
+- Admin Dashboard = Where Admin can view all the staff working hours

 Fikri bin Hisham-muddin 2112011
-- User login, User Dashboard, Backened, Database
+- User login = Sign in as user
+- User Dashboard = Where the user can see the total working hours , Check-in, Check-out and see the total payrate .

 A Payroll Management System